 The recipient of the services offered by the GTA is required to pay GST (under RCM).
 Noteworthy, if the supplier of the goods will pay the GTA, he is liable to pay the GST.
 Whereas if the receiver of the goods has to make the payment for the services offered by GTA, he is liable to pay GST.

-Which Businesses are liable to pay GST for the GTA?
+Businesses Liable to pay GST for the GTA

 The following receivers of services (businesses) are required to pay GST on road transport under reverse charge mechanism: